Skip to main content

 We will meet these key commitments through

-• Ensuring that there is a Designated Safeguarding Lead and Deputy Safeguarding Lead and that all staff and volunteers know the names of the designated officers and their roles
+• Ensuring that there is a Designated Safeguarding Lead on site and that all staff and volunteers know the names of the designated officers and their roles

 • Working in partnership with Warwickshire safeguarding partnership & the Early Help service for guidance and support

-• Ensuring that the Designated Safeguarding Lead and Deputy keep their knowledge up to date through training and discussions in the setting
+• Ensuring that the Designated Safeguarding Leads keep their knowledge up to date through training and that this is shared through training and discussions in the setting

 This training and support will allow us to: